emson/elf0/docs_ai/notes.md

 # General Project Notes and Todos

+- Load prompt from a file `--prompt_file` as well as having the CLI `--prompt` parameter
 - Spec that can call another Spec
 - Trigger calls to an MCP
 - Trigger calls to a function